yandex-cloud/docs/en/_tutorials/web/prefetch.md

          terraform plan
          ```

       If the configuration is described correctly, the terminal displays a list of created resources and their parameters.
 This is a test step.
 No resources are created.
-If the configuration contain errors, {{ TF }} will point them out.
+If the configuration contains errors, {{ TF }} will point them out.

    1. Apply the configuration changes: